• Skip to primary navigation

 When using fresh herbs, I recommend using a food processor or blender to make sure everything is finely cut down & incorporated.
 Keep in mind that may turn your ranch a little green.

-If you’d rather use fresh garlic, I recommend mincing or using a Microplane zester to make the garlic fine & paste-like.
-Depending on the size, I’d use 1 or 2 cloves.
+If using fresh garlic, I recommend mincing or using a Microplane zester to make the garlic fine & paste-like.
+Depending on the size, use 1 or 2 cloves.
+The dressing is also great with BOTH granulated & zested garlic for true garlic lovers.

 Store leftovers in a covered container in the refrigerator.
 It lasts about a week in the refrigerator.